-It just shows that we should never judge a book by its cover, or even assume that dreams can’t be realised.
+It just shows that we should never judge a book by its cover or assume that dreams can’t be realised.
 All these athletes went through the pain and suffering needed to make it.
-This is a set of highly motivated and determined deaf individuals that wouldn’t let anything get in the way of their goals and you shouldn’t either.
+This is a set of highly motivated and determined deaf individuals that wouldn’t let anything get in the way of their goals, and you shouldn’t either.

-The next time someone treats you different or says you can’t do something simply because you’re Deaf, show them what you’ve got!
+The next time someone treats you differently or says you can’t do something simply because you’re Deaf, show them what you’ve got!

-If you can think of anyone other Deaf athletes or topics we could discuss then feel free to comment and let us know.
-We love interacting with you all here at terptree, we don’t bite.
-We just play hard and work harder.
+If you can think of anyone other Deaf athletes or topics, we could discuss, then feel free to comment and let us know.
+We love interacting with you all here at terptree; we don’t bite.
+We play hard and work harder.

 Who knows, maybe we’ll see one of you on a list like this in the future…..